Woman poses next to a great white shark. It was science, not a 'selfie,' biologist says

 A marine biologist investigating the body of a great white shark washed up Sunday on a California beach didn’t think twice about asking a colleague to pose next to the carcass.

-Giancarlo Thomae said he snapped a photo of the shark, found in Aptos, Calif., using the woman to provide scale while they awaited other colleagues with more equipment.
+Giancarlo Thomae said he snapped a photo of the shark, found in Aptos, California, using the woman to provide scale while they awaited other colleagues with more equipment.

 “We got down there because the tide was running in,” Thomae said, adding he was concerned about the shark’s body washing out to sea before it could be properly investigated.